 If there is a question about a student's classes or work in school, it is best to first contact the person who is closest to the situation.
 In most cases this is the teacher.
-The proper channeling of complaints regarding instruction, discipline or learning materials is (1) teacher, (2) principal, (3) assistant executive director, (4) executive director, (5) ACES Governing Board.
+The proper channeling of complaints regarding instruction, discipline or learning materials is (1) teacher, (2) principal, (3) superintendent, (4) board of education.